MARINE CAPTAIN GRADE 1

 - Directs the general maintenance of the assigned vessel, ensuring that approved standards are maintained, as required.

-- Implements the work of all assigned staff in an efficient manner and effectively handles day to day labour relations matters.
+- Implements the work of all assigned staff in an efficient manner and effectively handles day-to-day labour relations matters.

 Key Qualifications:

-- Must be certified as a Master limited for vessels exceeding 60 tons (please attach a copy of your ticket to your application).
+- Must be certified as a Master, Limited, for vessels exceeding 60 tons (please attach a copy of your ticket to your application).

 - Experience driving passenger ferries or equivalent small vessels within Canadian or international waters.